 Covid-19 Rapid Response Rolling Call

-Building on the initial calls of their Initiative, DHSC, through the NIHR, and UKRI are jointly launching a rolling call for proposals for rapid research into Covid-19.
-As this is a rolling call there is currently no fixed end date to the call, we are open to applications and will aim to review complete proposals within 4 weeks of submission.
+Building on the initial calls of their Initiative, DHSC, through the NIHR, and UKRI are jointly launching a call for proposals for rapid research into Covid-19.
+This was a rolling call, but has now been updated with a closing date of 30th June 2020.

 For UK-led academic, SME and wider industry research that will address a wide range of Covid-19 knowledge gaps/needs, and which will lead to a benefit in UK, potentially international, public health within 12 months.